WVURAIL/dspira/_posts/2020-08-14-DetailedLNAInstructions.md

 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Receiver Electronics']
 order: 2
+meta_description: "Build the DSPIRA low-noise amplifier with component-by-component soldering instructions, circuit diagrams, and demonstration videos."
 ---

-### First: Order the Components of the LNA
+## First: Order the Components of the LNA

 1. Click on the *[LNA Ordering Parts Info]({{ site.baseurl }}/FilesUploaded/LNA_OrderingParts_Info_4.pdf)* link for the list of components and where the components can be purchased.
 2. Order a bottle of silicone conformal coating.
 Although this is not a component of the LNA, you will need to coat your circuit board after you are done soldering everything on.
 This coating will protect your LNA from moisture, corrosion, fungus, dirt, dust, thermal shock, short circuits, and static discharge.
 This product is available through Amazon.
 You can also do a Google search for silicone conformal coating to find other sellers.

-### Second: Assemble a Soldering Station
+## Second: Assemble a Soldering Station

 1. Get a soldering iron and a hot air gun that have temperature controls.
 The cheap hobby soldering iron will not do.
 You should set the operating temperature of the soldering iron and hot air gun to 350°C.
 2. Get a soldering stand.
-It should consist of a magnifying glass, a light, moveable helping hands, a cleaning sponge, fine tip twezzers, and a cleaning mesh.
+It should consist of a magnifying glass, a light, moveable helping hands, a cleaning sponge, fine tip tweezers, and a cleaning mesh.
 3. Get a spool of solder.
 Most solders are a mixture of tin and lead.
 There are also solders made up of tin and silver, but they melt at a higher temperature and are much harder to use.
 Solder also comes in different thicknesses or diameters.
 A thickness of 0.025 inches is a good size for the soldering you'll be doing.
 4. The following is a picture of a typical soldering station.
 It is also called a rework station.
 The setup shown was purchased from Amazon for about $100.
 You can also go online and search for soldering irons, hot air guns, rework stations, and soldering stations.

 ![A Typical Soldering Station]({{ site.baseurl }}/images/SolderingStation.JPG)

-### Third: Solder the Components onto the Circuit Board
+## Third: Solder the Components onto the Circuit Board

 1. There is no best order for soldering the components onto the circuit board.
 If you are new to soldering, soldering all the  components of one type before soldering all the components of another type is a good approach.
 The following order of soldering is typical for a person new to soldering: capacitors, resistors, inductors, transistors, ICs, SMA connectors, and the cover.
 Capacitors and resistors are the easiest components to solder onto the circuit board and will give the novice a chance to learn the proper techniques for successful soldering.
 2. If you have some soldering experience, I would suggest soldering the hardest components first: transistors, ICs, inductors, resistors, capacitors, SMA connectors, and the cover.